 Historical maps (16th – 19th century)

-- Reproduction: Order form for reproductions (fee required)
+- Reproduction: Request form for reproductions (fee required)

 - Digital: A collection of digital works is made available in the ULB’s online portal Digital collections [de]

 It was only after the Second World War, that a map collection was established at the University and State Library of Münster.
-Apart from continuously obtained official maps, such as the topographical, geological, hydrogeological maps and the German basic map which were all issued by the Landesvermessungsämtern of the German states (Ordnance Survey), the University and State Library of Münster obtains, according to the deposit copy right (Directive about the Provision of Printed Works) of North Rhine-Westphalia, a specimen copy of each map released by publishers or municipal corporate bodies.
+Apart from continuously obtained official maps, such as the topographical, geological, hydrogeological maps and the German basic map which were all issued by the Landesvermessungsämtern of the German states (Ordnance Survey), the University and State Library of Münster obtains, according to the "Kulturgesetzbuch NRW" (Cultural Code of North Rhine-Westphalia), a specimen copy of each map released by publishers or municipal corporate bodies.
 These are especially city and site maps, hiking, touring or street maps from the areas of the governorates Arnsberg, Detmold and Münster.
 We are currently developing a special catalogue providing a list of geographical maps.

 Apart from the more recent maps, the University and State Library of Münster offers a collection of historical maps from the 16th to the 19th century.
 This collection consists of two parts:

 - Maps acquired by the library over the years (about 500 map sheets, 450 titles) with the thematic priority of the areas of Westphalia and of the historical German eastern territories